Blog What Is Non-Ferrous Metal? What are Non-Ferrous metals?

 Brasses are copper-based alloys that have zinc as the principal alloying element.
 In some cases, small amounts of nickel, aluminum, iron, or silicon may be also present.
 A good example is C85500 (also known as “60-40 yellow brass”).
 This alloy contains up to 63% copper, 0.8% aluminum, and around 40% zinc.
 Since the zinc content is high, the material is classified as brass.

 Bronzes are copper-based alloys where the major alloying element is not zinc or nickel.
-The term bronze is used with a preceding modifier that describes the type of bronze it is, by indicating the major alloying element(s).
+The term bronze is used with a preceding modifier that describes the bronze type, by indicating the major alloying element(s).
 For example, MTEK 83-7-7-3/C93200 is a high lead-tin bronze because it contains 7% tin and 7% lead in addition to 83% copper and 3% zinc.
 Also, MTEK 175/C95400 is called an aluminum bronze because it is made up of 11% aluminum in addition to 85% copper and 4% iron.

 Common bronze families or alloy groups are:

-We have come a long way in the 5,000 years since the beginning of the bronze age, but a unique combination of properties and values make copper-based alloys an important family of materials to this day.
+We have come a long way in the 5,000 years since the beginning of the bronze age, but a unique combination of properties and values make copper-based alloys an essential family of materials to this day.

 To learn more about specific types of bronzes, check out our article here.